Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Background

 \subsection{Compositional Reasoning}

 \paragraph{Datasets} \citet{yuksekgonul2022and} showed that many standard VLM benchmarks can be solved by detecting objects alone, without modeling their relationships.
 They thus proposed ARO, a benchmark for relational and attribute understanding, built on Visual Genome~\citep{krishna2017visual}, using GQA~\citep{hudson2019gqa} annotations.
-They also introduced two word-order sensitivity evaluations based on MS-COCO and Flickr30k captions.
-Complementary work explored compositional challenges through controlled linguistic or visual perturbations: VL-Checklist \citep{zhao2022explainable}, and CREPE \citep{ma2023crepe} probe the sensitivity of the models to fine-grained structure, such as object-attribute binding and spatial relationships.
-Winoground~\cite{thrush2022winoground} presents contrastive pairs of images and captions, where the captions have the same words but differ in their order, changing the meaning.
-However, correctly solving this task often requires not just compositional reasoning, but also world knowledge, introducing confounding factors \cite{diwan2022winoground}.
+Complementary work explored compositional challenges through controlled linguistic or visual perturbations.
+VL-Checklist \citep{zhao2022explainable}, and CREPE \citep{ma2023crepe} probe sensitivity to fine-grained structure such as object-attribute binding and spatial relationships, while Winoground~ \citep{thrush2022winoground} evaluates sensitivity to word order using contrastive image-caption pairs with identical lexical content but different semantic interpretations.
+However, it is known to entangle compositional reasoning with world knowledge \citep{diwan2022winoground}.

-A major concern, raised in \citet{hsieh2023sugarcrepe}, is that prior compositional benchmarks often rely on implausible or unnatural scenarios.
-As a result, text-only models can perform well by exploiting superficial patterns, rather than demonstrating true multimodal understanding.
-To improve robustness, instead of rule-based negatives, the authors proposed SugarCREPE, which contains more plausible negatives generated by a large language model.
-Building on this, SugarCREPE++~\citep{dumpala2024sugarcrepe++} extends this benchmark with semantically equivalent paraphrased positives, for a more comprehensive test of true compositional generalization.
+A key limitation of earlier benchmarks is their reliance on implausible or unnatural negatives, which can allow models to exploit superficial cues \citep{hsieh2023sugarcrepe}.
+To address this, the authors introduced SugarCREPE, with more plausible negatives generated by large language models, and SugarCREPE++ \citep{dumpala2024sugarcrepe++} further extends this benchmark with paraphrased positives to better assess compositional generalization.